Landscaping for pets isn’t a novel idea, but the thought of cats actually caring what is planted in a backyard probably is.

 Felines are renowned for their devil-may-care attitudes, but their owners may still be interested in providing a safe and fun place for their cats – and you can show them how.

-As noted in a previous TLC blog post about dogscaping, it’s important to realize up front that a project involving a client’s pets is going to be unique.
+It's important to realize upfront that a project involving a client’s pets is going to be unique.
 When “catscaping,” you’re catering to the needs of your client’s specific cat or cats.
 For instance, if the cat is old and overweight, you probably don’t need to worry about designing an activity area for it.
 Instead, focus on creating sunbathing areas and shady escapes.

 Believe it or not, cats with white fur are prone to sunburn, even those with just white ears or noses.
 These cats are susceptible to sunburn in the hotter months, and as with humans, too much sun can trigger skin cancer.
 Because sunblock isn’t an option, creating shade is the way to go.